hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory now is `/home/lecture1`

-- there was no output, as it was only accessing the lecture1 directory now
+- there was no output, as it was only accessing the `/lecture1` directory now

 __3.using a file as arugment__

 ![Image](cd3.png)

-- we get an error with that, because cd is only used to acess directory, but `README` is a file
+- we get an error with that, because `cd` is only used to acess directory, but `README` is a file

 ls: used to list the files and folders the given path
 ---------